News:

 - Journal Reviewer (Top 1% Reviewer in Computer Science, 2017-2018):

-IEEE Transactions on Knowledge and Data Engineering (TKDE) (2018--)
+IEEE Transactions on Knowledge and Data Engineering (TKDE) (2018--present)

-IEEE Transactions on Dependable and Secure Computing (TDSC) (2022--)
+IEEE Transactions on Dependable and Secure Computing (TDSC) (2022--present)

 IEEE Journal on Selected Areas in Communications (JSAC) (2008--)

-ACM Transactions on Intelligent Systems and Technology (TIST) (2021--)
+ACM Transactions on Intelligent Systems and Technology (TIST) (2021--present)

 Elsevier - Ad Hoc Networks (ADHOC) (2013--2019; Editor thereafter)